drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 > :information_source: Note:
 >
-> Treat my post as a map.
+> Treat this post as a map.
 Don't bother reading or memorizing all of this at
 > once.
 Just skim through and find something interesting - it's about making
 > things more approachable, not forcing them down your throat :smile: